Zero-sum Dynkin games under common and independent Poisson constraints: Introduction

 Suppose that the solution to the Dynkin game under the common constraint is of the form $(v^C, A^C, B^C)$.
-We ask: under what conditions is this also the solution of the game under the independent constraint.
-A sufficient condition is that $\{v^C \wedge l \leq u\}$.
-Note that under the order condition $l \leq u$ this is automatically satisfied.
-Equivalently the condition may be written as $A^C$ and $B^C$ are disjoint.
+We ask: under what conditions is this also the solution of the game under the independent constraint. \bDGH{Under the assumption that $M = L$, a necessary and sufficient condition is that ${v^C \wedge l \leq u}$.} Note that under the order condition $l \leq u$ this is automatically satisfied, \bDGH{but under the generalised order condition this may not be the case.} The condition \bDGH{$v^C \wedge l \leq u$} may be written as $A^C$ and $B^C$ are disjoint.
 Now, suppose that the solution to the Dynkin game under the {independent} constraint is of the form $(v^I, A^I, B^I)$.
 We ask: under what conditions is this also the solution of the game under the common constraint.
-A sufficient condition is that $\{v^I \wedge l \leq u\}$, and again, under the order condition this is always satisfied.
-However, this condition is {\em not} equivalent to the fact that $A^I$ and $B^I$ are disjoint.
+A \bDGH{necessary and sufficient condition} is that ${v^I \wedge l \leq u}$, and again, under the order condition this is always satisfied.
+However, \bDGH{the condition ${v^I \wedge l \leq u}$} is {\em not} equivalent to the fact that $A^I$ and $B^I$ are disjoint.